Neil-Hong/Chargemate/README.md

 Worldcoin, Mantle, Base, Chainlink, and NounsDAO

+## ChargeMateNouns ($CMN) Tokens (Testnet)

+The deployment informatipn of the $CMN token on testnet can be found in /contracts directory.

 ## Eco-Friendly Driving Practices

 Promoting eco-friendly driving practices is crucial for mitigating the impact of transportation on the environment: